huggingface/blog/speecht5.md

     <img alt="SpeechT5 architecture diagram" src="https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/speecht5/architecture.jpg"/>
 </div>

 During pre-training, all of the pre-nets and post-nets are used simultaneously.
 After pre-training, the entire encoder-decoder backbone is fine-tuned on a single task.
-Such a fine-tuned model only use the pre-nets and post-nets that are specific to the given task.
-For example, to use SpeechT5 for text-to-speech, you’d swap in the text encoder pre-net for the text inputs, and the speech decoder pre and post-nets for the speech outputs.
+Such a fine-tuned model only uses the pre-nets and post-nets specific to the given task.
+For example, to use SpeechT5 for text-to-speech, you’d swap in the text encoder pre-net for the text inputs and the speech decoder pre and post-nets for the speech outputs.

 Note: Even though the fine-tuned models start out using the same set of weights from the shared pre-trained model, the final versions are all quite different in the end.
 You can’t take a fine-tuned ASR model and swap out the pre-nets and post-net to get a working TTS model, for example.
 SpeechT5 is flexible, but not *that* flexible.